btmxh/nrs/specification.md

 This is not applicable to Activated Pleasant and Moderate Unpleasant emotions.

-The score ranges from 1 to 3, depending on how "noticeable" the impact is.
+The score ranges from 1 to 2, depending on how "noticeable" the impact is.

-The scale for Activated Unpleasant is 0.2, Moderate Pleasant is 0.9, both Calm Unpleasant and Calm Pleasant is 1.0.
+The scale for Activated Unpleasant is 0.2, Moderate Pleasant is 0.9, both Calming Unpleasant and Calming Pleasant is 1.0.

 #### 5. Waifu